brendantipp/sem2_prog_data_analysis_assignment/README.md

 In the Jupyter Notebook with file name explaining.numpy.random.ipynb I give an overview of the following:

-1 An overview of Numpy and the Numpy.random package in Python and their purpose 2 I will explain the use of the "Simple random data" and "permuations" functions 3 I will explain the use and purpose of at least five "Distributions" functions 4 I will exaplin the user of Seeds in generating pseudorandom numbers.
+1 An overview of Numpy and the Numpy.random package in Python and their purpose 2 I will explain the use of the "Simple random data" and "permutations" functions 3 I will explain the use and purpose of at least five "Distributions" functions 4 I will explain the user of Seeds in generating pseudorandom numbers.

 #### Libraires/Packages used